strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step2.md

 If you wanted quick results and have just created a Gatsby blog with our starter CLI, keep on with the **Starters** path to get to know how to edit content for your blog ✍️.

-If you felt more adventurous and have just created a blank app, go for the **Hands-on** path and we'll guide you through creating a restaurants directory, based on our [FoodAdvisor](https://github.com/strapi/foodadvisor) example app ‍🥘.
+If you felt more adventurous and have just created a blank app, go for the **Hands-on** path and we will guide you through creating a restaurants directory, based on our [FoodAdvisor](https://github.com/strapi/foodadvisor) example app ‍🥘.

 ::::: tabs type:card